 2. Lighter components

 Friction Welding opens the door to joining of dissimilar materials, which allows designers to use lighter and/or higher performance materials than traditional joining methods.
 This allows for reduced weight of parts — and ultimately, better fuel efficiency.
 These advanced materials require the use of Friction Welding.

 3. Large capacity

 MTI has designed and built the largest capacity Linear Friction Welding machine in the world for an aerospace customer, has built the most advanced Rotary Friction Welding machine for aerospace, and has built the largest Rotary Friction Welding machines in the world.
 The machines and tooling are designed to meet the part reliability and production quality requirements of aerospace.

 The demand for more fuel-efficient aircraft means that aero-engines are growing in thrust, compression, and operating temperature while potentially flying at higher altitudes.
 Withstanding these extreme operational conditions requires the use of new materials.
 Some of these materials can only be joined using the Friction Welding process.

 5. Cost-effective solutions

 Get further information on how we serve the aerospace industry — and see examples of MTI’s innovative aerospace components.
-To learn more about the process, watch how friction welding can be put to work for your manufacturing process.
+To learn more about the process or to find out how Friction Welding can be put to work for your manufacturing process, contact us!